-"Production beat expectations at both El Castillo (better than expected grades and implied recoveries) and at La Colorada (mostly higher recoveries, but also higher grades due to positive grade reconciliation),” Paul elaborates.
-The analyst holds a “buy” rating on the stock with a 12-month target price of $14.00 per share.
+“Production beat expectations at both El Castillo (better than expected grades and implied recoveries) and at La Colorada (mostly higher recoveries, but also higher grades due to positive grade reconciliation),” Paul elaborated.
+The analyst holds a buy rating on the stock with a 12-month target price of $14.00 per share.

-For 2013, Argonaut forecasts lower grades offset by higher volumes at El Castillo for an estimated 5-10% increase over 2012 production, or between 90,000 oz. gold and 95,000 oz. gold.
-The company did not provide guidance for La Colorada, where the removal of overburden continues in preparation for full-scale mining.
+For 2013, Argonaut forecasts lower grades offset by higher volumes at the El Castillo mine for an estimated 5-10% increase over 2012 production, or between 90,000 oz. gold and 95,000 oz. gold.
+The company did not provide guidance for the La Colorado mine, where the removal of overburden continues in preparation for full-scale mining.

 In addition to El Castillo and La Colorada, Argonaut owns the advanced exploration stage San Antonio project in Mexico.
 The company also recently acquired the Magino project in Ontario.